HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 When a BTR is submitted on the mainchain it will be synchronized to the sidechain through the same mechanism used to process forward transfers.
 First, it is included in the mainchains *Sidechain Transaction Comittment* Merkle tree and with the next mainchain block reference it is synched to the sidechain.
 Here, it is included in a special *Backward Transfer Requests Transaction* (BTRTx) which works similar to the *Forward Transfers Transaction* (FTTx) we already talked about.
 It is a single transaction in which all inputs are specified through BTRs and the outputs are backward transfers, as specified in the BTRs.

-Once a BTR is included in a sidechain blocks BTRTx, it will also be included in the next withdrawal certificate of that sidechain.
-After the withdrawal certificate is broadcast back to the mainchain the transfer is completed.
+Once a BTR is included in a sidechain blocks BTRTx, it will also be included in the next Withdrawal Certificate of that sidechain.
+After the Withdrawal Certificate is broadcast back to the mainchain the transfer is completed.

 #### Ceased Sidechain Withdrawal

 Another mechanism to initiate a backward transfer is the *Ceased Sidechain Withdrawal* (CSW).
-When a sidechain fails to submit a withdrawal certificate within its submit period it becomes inactive and no further withdrawal certificates will be accepted.
+When a sidechain fails to submit a Withdrawal Certificate within its submit period it becomes inactive and no further Withdrawal Certificates will be accepted.

 A Ceased Sidechain Withdrawal is similar to a Backward Transfer Request, in that it is a transaction submitted on the mainchain, triggering an event effecting the sidechain.
 It differs from a BTR, in that it performs a direct payment.
 A Backward Transfer Request tells the sidechain notes to trigger a backward transfer.
 A Ceased Sidechain Withdrawal on the other hand makes a direct payment to the submitter.

 A CSW has the exact same structure as a BTR from a data perspective.
-But since withdrawal certificates for inactive sidechains are not processed by the mainchain, it must trigger a direct payment.
+But since Withdrawal Certificates for inactive sidechains are not processed by the mainchain, it must trigger a direct payment.
 The proof-system interface for Ceased Sidechain Withdrawals works just like the SNARK interface for BTRs: the *proofdata* specifies which sidechain-UTXOs are consumed and *proof* comprises the authorization to spend them.

 In Zendoo, not all sidechains need to support Ceased Sidechain Withdrawals and Backward Transfer Requests.
 The mainchain supports these mechanisms regardless and each sidechain development team is free to make use of these mechanisms as they see fit.

 ### Handling incoming Backward Transfers on the Mainchain

-Once all backward transfers of a withdrawal epoch are complete, submitted through regular backward transfers on the sidechain, or BTRs/CSWs on the sidechain, they are broadcast to the mainchain in a withdrawal certificate with an attached proof.
+Once all backward transfers of a withdrawal epoch are complete, submitted through regular backward transfers on the sidechain, or BTRs/CSWs on the sidechain, they are broadcast to the mainchain in a Withdrawal Certificate with an attached proof.
 Now this data needs to be verified by the mainchain.

 First, mainchain nodes will check if the *ledgerId* refers to a currently active sidechain.
 Next, the *epochId* must be a valid withdrawal epoch number for the given sidechain.
 Lastly, the proof must be a valid SNARK proof and evaluate to true, using the verification key submitted at the time of sidechain deployment.
 If the SNARK proof and public parameters are valid, then the certificate gets included and processed in the mainchain.